Scott Colom

 Scott Winston Colom (born December 24, 1982) is an American lawyer and jurist serving as the district attorney for the 16th Judicial District of Mississippi.
 He is a former nominee to serve as a United States district judge of the United States District Court for the Northern District of Mississippi.

-In September 2025, Colom announced his candidacy for the Democratic Party nomination for the U.S. Senate in the 2026 Mississippi general election.
+In September 2025, Colom announced his candidacy for the Democratic nomination for the U.S. Senate in the 2026 Mississippi general election.
+He defeated Priscilla Williams-Till and Albert Littell in the March 10 Democratic primary.
+Should he win the November 2026 general election, Colom would be Mississippi's first African American U.S. Senator since Reconstruction.

 Early life and education

 Colom is a native of Columbus, Mississippi.
 He earned a Bachelor of Arts from Millsaps College in 2005 and a Juris Doctor, cum laude, from the University of Wisconsin Law School in 2009.

 Career

 From 2009 to 2011, Colom worked as a staff lawyer at the Mississippi Center for Justice.
 From 2011 to 2016, he operated the Colom Law Firm.
-In 2011, Colom, then aged 28, was appointed the youngest and first black justice court judge in Lowndes County history.
-From 2012 to 2013, Colom served as a municipal court judge in Aberdeen, Mississippi, and interim justice court judge in Lowndes County, Mississippi.
-From 2013 to 2016, he served as the part-time city prosecutor of Columbus, Mississippi.
+In 2011, Colom, then 28, was appointed the youngest and first Black justice court judge in Lowndes County history.
+From 2012 to 2013, he served as a municipal court judge in Aberdeen, Mississippi, and interim justice court judge in Lowndes County.
+From 2013 to 2016, he served as the part-time city prosecutor of Columbus.
 He was the first Black city prosecutor for Columbus.
 Colom was elected district attorney for the 16th Judicial District of Mississippi in 2015, defeating a nearly 30-year incumbent, Forrest Allgood.
-Colom was sworn in on January 4, 2016.
+He was sworn in on January 4, 2016.
 He was the first Black elected district attorney for the 16th Circuit and the first Black elected district attorney to a majority-white voting district in the history of Mississippi.
-He ran unopposed in 2019 and was re-elected.
-He ran for reelection in 2023 and was unopposed in the Democratic primary and won re-election by over 56% of the vote.
+He ran unopposed in 2019 and was reelected.
+He ran for reelection in 2023, was unopposed in the Democratic primary, and was reelected with over 56% of the vote.